coddingtonbear/barbari/readme.md

 1. From Flatcam, open the "File", "Scripting", "Run Script".  ![](https://coddingtonbear-public.s3-us-west-2.amazonaws.com/github/barbari/instructions_flatcam_menu.png)
 2. Select the script generated in `/path/to/gerber/exports`.

+Run your generated gcode in whatever tool you use for sending gcode to your mill.
+Note that the files will be stored in `/path/to/gerber/exports` and are expected to be run in the order indicated by their file names.

 ## Configuration

 By default, Barbari is configured to generate fairly conservatively